CANADA STOCKS-Futures indicate TSX to fall at open

 Canada's main stock index recorded its biggest single-day percentage drop in about 20 months, tumbling nearly 2.5 percent on Monday, as a deepening selloff in oil prices hit shares of energy companies.

-Dow Jones Industrial Average e-mini futures were up 0.01 percent at 8.45 a.m.
-ET, while S&P 500 e-mini futures were up 0.01 percent and Nasdaq 100 e-mini futures were down 0.01 percent.
+Dow Jones Industrial Average e-mini futures were up 0.13 percent at 7.15 a.m.
+ET, while S&P 500 e-mini futures were up 0.14 percent and Nasdaq 100 e-mini futures were up 0.08 percent.
 (Morning News Call newsletter link.reuters.com/nex49s; The Day Ahead newsletter link.reuters.com/mex49s)

 ANALYST RESEARCH HIGHLIGHTS